Dr. Lorena Barboza. dermatologist

 ¿What is SPF?

 The Sun Protection Factor (SPF) rates the effectiveness of a sunscreen in blocking UVB rays.
-For optimal protection against UVB rays, dermatologists recommend using a sunscreen with SPF 30+ or SPF 50+.
+For optimal protection against UVB rays, dermatologists recommend using a sunscreen with an SPF 30+ or an SPF 50+.
 EU-approved broad-spectrum sunscreens also provide protection against UVA rays and will include the term "UVA" inside a circle on their packaging.
-Make sure the sunscreen protects you from even the longest UVA rays.
+Make sure your sunscreen protects you from even the longest UVA rays.

 ¿What is the difference between UVA and UVB rays??

 There are different types of ultraviolet radiation.
 UVB rays provide a visible tan and also cause sunburn.
-On the other hand, UVA rays are an invisible threat because you don't notice their effects immediately, but, in the long term, UVA rays cause skin aging.
-UVA rays, like UVB, are prime suspects in causing many skin cancers.
+On the other hand, UVA rays are an invisible threat because you do not notice their effects immediately, but, in the long term, UVA rays cause skin aging.
+UVA rays, like UVB, are the main suspects in causing many skin cancers.

 ¿What exactly does a sunscreen do??

-Sunscreens contain sunscreens that absorb the energy of UV rays to prevent them from penetrating the skin and causing damage.
-On the packaging it indicates the SPF (Sun Protection Factor), dermatologists recommend an SPF 50+ to guarantee maximum protection against the sun's rays
+Sunscreens contain sun filters that absorb the energy of UV rays to prevent them from penetrating the skin and causing injury.
+The packaging indicates the SPF (Sun Protection Factor), dermatologists recommend SPF 50+ to guarantee maximum protection against the sun's rays.

 ¿What is blue light and how does it affect me??

-There are many sets of radiation around us, some of which we cannot see (like radio waves) and others that are visible (like light).
+There are many types of radiation around us, some we do not see (like radio waves) and others are visible (like light).
 Light is a small part of visible radiation.
-It has been shown that excess blue light causes tiredness, eyestrain and medium-term aging of our skin.
+It has been shown that excess blue light causes fatigue, visual fatigue and, in the medium term, aging of our skin.

 ¿Clouds or glass protect from the sun?

-No, even if the day is cloudy or rainy, the skin is exposed to UV rays, which gradually cause photoaging to appear.
-The crystals do not protect from the sun either.
-To fully protect your skin, use a sunscreen daily.
+No, even if the day is cloudy or rainy, the skin is exposed to UV rays, which cause photoaging to appear gradually.
+The glasses also do not protect from the sun.
+To fully protect your skin, use sunscreen daily.

-The sun is primarily responsible for skin aging Protect your skin every day of the year with a 50+ photoprotector Check spots frequently to avoid skin cancer and visit the dermatologist once a year
+The sun is mainly responsible for skin aging.
+Protect your skin every day of the year with a 50+ photoprotector.
+Frequently check spots to avoid skin cancer and visit the dermatologist once a year.